 - Media-related human rights law

 Aidan has a broad practice encompassing all aspects of media and information law.
-His clients have included national newspapers, broadcasters, magazines and book publishers, MPs, celebrities, trade unions, police officers, local authorities, website operators, regulatory bodies and large and small companies.
+His clients have included national newspapers, broadcasters, magazines and book publishers, MPs, celebrities, trade unions, police officers, public authorities, website operators, regulatory bodies and large and small companies.
 His work has included appearances in courts and tribunals at every level of seniority.

 Aidan is a member of the Attorney General's B Panel of Counsel.

 Recommended as a leading junior in The Legal 500 2013/14 (defamation and privacy), Chambers and Partners 2014 defamation/privacy and Data Protection.
 Nominated for Junior of the Year in Defamation/Privacy in 2011 and winner of Defamation/Privacy Junior of the Year 2013 at the Chambers and Partners Bar Awards.